DavisVaughan/cbuild/README.md

 status](https://github.com/DavisVaughan/cbuild/workflows/R-CMD-check/badge.svg)](https://github.com/DavisVaughan/cbuild)
 <!-- badges: end -->

-The goal of cbuild is to …
+The goal of cbuild is to provide tools for working with C both interactively and when constructing an R package.
+The two broad goals
+are:

+  - Provide a way to interactively source C code into your R session.

+  - Provide an automatic registration system similar to `Rcpp::export` for package development.

 ## Installation